IsaacScript/isaacscript/docs/javascript-tutorial.md

 Anonymous objects are good for cases where you won't use variables to access the data.
 But this isn't the case for "itemPrices".
 Here, we are only specifying the prices for *some* of the collectibles in the game.
 If a collectible isn't in the list, we'll probably want to ignore it, or give it a default value, or something along those lines.

-In this example, what "itemPrices" *really* represents is a *map* of specific item IDs to prices.
+In this example, what "itemPrices" *really* represents is a *map* of a specific item ID to a price.
 Unlike Lua, TypeScript has a `Map` data type.
 So, the example would be better written like this:

 ```typescript
 // itemPrices has a type of "Map<CollectibleType, number>",